Fertility preservation (freezing eggs, sperm, and embryos)

 It’s important in such circumstances that fertility preservation options are considered in order to ensure you are given the best possible chance of maintaining your fertility into the future.

 "We understand that being diagnosed with cancer is a scary and stressful time of your life.
-We aim to see you within 3 working days of a referral from your oncologist, surgeon, or GP.
+We can offer you fertility preservation services at a discounted rate and aim to see you within 3 working days of a referral from your oncologist, surgeon, or GP.
 Our experienced team of fertility specialists, scientists and nurses will do everything we can to improve your chances of conceiving in the future"

 Storing eggs, sperm, and/or embryos.